sapphire008/Python/PySynapse/README.md

 ## Update Mar 13, 2016
 * Scope window is fully functional now.
   - Plot traces with or without color.
 Colors usage are tracked correctly.
-Colors are draw from tableau10.
+Colors are drawn from tableau10.
-  - Plot traces of multiple channels of data, with time domain linnked
+  - Plot traces of multiple channels of data, with time domain linked
   - Plot traces of multiple episodes of data, correctly distribute them across channels of data
 * Added toggle functionality in both main and scope windows
   - Allow toggle of additional columns of episode list tableview